 BE/Bi 152.
 Bioengineering Principles and Practice in Cell Physiology.
 9 units (3-0-6).
 For course description, see Bioengineering.

-Bi 156.
+Bi/NB 156.
 Molecular Basis of Behavior.
 9 units (3-0-6); second term.
-Prerequisite: Bi 150 or instructor’s permission.
+Prerequisite: Bi/CNS/NB 150 or instructor’s permission.
 A lecture and discussion course on the neurobiology of behavior.
 Topics may include biological clocks, eating behavior, sexual behavior, addiction, mental illness, and neurodegenerative diseases.
-Given in alternate years; not offered 2012–13.
+Instructor: Patterson.
+Given in alternate years; offered 2013–14.

-Bi/CNS 157.
+Bi/CNS/NB 157.
 Comparative Nervous Systems.
 9 units (2-3-4); third term.
 An introduction to the comparative study of the gross and microscopic structure of nervous systems.
 Emphasis on the vertebrate nervous system; also, the highly developed central nervous systems found in arthropods and cephalopods.
 Variation in nervous system structure with function and with behavioral and ecological specializations and the evolution of the vertebrate brain.
 Instructor: Allman.
-Given in alternate years; offered 2012–13.
+Given in alternate years; not offered 2013–14.

 Bi/CNS 158.
 Vertebrate Evolution.
 9 units (3-0-6); third term.
 An integrative approach to the study of vertebrate evolution combining comparative anatomical, behavioral, embryological, genetic, paleontological, and physiological findings.
 Special emphasis will be given to: (1) the modification of developmental programs in evolution; (2) homeostatic systems for temperature regulation; (3) changes in the life cycle governing longevity and death; (4) the evolution of brain and behavior.
-Given in alternate years; not offered 2012–13.
+Instructor: Allman.
+Given in alternate years; offered 2013–14.

 Bi/CNS 162.
 Cellular and Systems Neuroscience Laboratory.
 12 units (2-7-3); third term.
-Prerequisite: Bi 150 or instructor’s permission.
+Prerequisite: Bi/CNS/NB 150 or instructor’s permission.
 A laboratory-based introduction to experimental methods used for electrophysiological studies of the central nervous system.
 Through the term, students investigate the physiological response properties of neurons in insect and mammalian brains, using extra- and intracellular recording techniques.
 Students are instructed in all aspects of experimental procedures, including proper surgical techniques, electrode fabrication, stimulus presentation, and computer-based data analysis.
 Graded pass/fail.
 Instructor: Staff.
+Not offered 2013–14.

 ESE/Bi 166.
 Microbial Physiology.
 9 units (3-1-5).
 For course description, see Environmental Science and Engineering.